TanjaKec/saws/content/authors/admin/_index.md

 title:
 ---

-We are a not for profit social enterprise focussing on the objective of increasing the number of women involved in the field of data science and artificial intelligence.
+We are a not for profit social enterprise focussing on the objective of increasing the number of women and gender minority groups involved in the field of data science and artificial intelligence.
 This is our primary mission; we do it to help address the gender imbalance in tech industries and to enable women/non binary individuals to fulfil their potential regardless of their background.

+We support women at every stage of their careers to connect with one another in a safe and stimulating environment.
+We collaborate with our partners to run the courses and networking events, providing opportunities for leaders in the field (mostly women) to share their knowledge and experiences via informative presentations, discussions and mentoring.

 What we do:
+- We run free DS/AI courses for women and gender minority groups
 - We host tutorials, workshops and discussions
 - We partner with companies to offer support for our events and to engage their DS staff through our volunteer instructor programme

-scholarships for bootcamps, courses and conferences to our members.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.